Particular/docs.particular.net/transports/sql/design.md

 The `Recoverable` column should always contain the value `1` to ensure wire-level compatibility with transport Version 2 and lower.

+### Backwards Compatibility

-NOTE: The `CorrelationId`, `ReplyToAddress` and `Recoverable` columns are required for backwards compatibility with version 1 of the transport.
-When receiving messages sent by endpoints that use later versions, the values of correlation ID and reply-to address should be read from the headers (`NServiceBus.CorrelationId` and `NServiceBus.ReplyToAddress`) instead.
-The value `Recoverable` can be ignored as it is always `true`/`1`.
+The `CorrelationId`, `ReplyToAddress` and `Recoverable` columns are required for backwards compatibility with version 1 of the [NServiceBus.SqlServer](https://www.nuget.org/packages/NServiceBus.SqlServer) transport

+include: backwards-compatibility-receive-message

+include: backwards-compatibility-send-message

 ### Expires